Recently updated on September 12th, 2023 at 03:49 pm

 See also: 50+ Profitable Low Content Book Niches

 2. Getting Keyword Ideas

 The books we have just mentioned are general books that reflect general keywords.
-In this process, the goal is to get plenty of specific keywords that are relevant to your chosen niche, and the best way to do that is by looking at Amazon’s autosuggest bar.
+In this process, the goal is to get plenty of specific keywords relevant to your chosen niche, and the best way to do that is by looking at Amazon’s autosuggest tab.

 Let’s say we have picked a coloring book niche and we type that on Amazon.